The Missing Cross to Purity

 let that flow from the head to the feet,

-that righteousness, and judgment may run down our streets as a stream.
+so that righteousness and justice may run down our streets like a stream.

-For now Friends are become a people gathered in the holy name of Jesus.
+For now Friends have become a people gathered in the holy name of Jesus.

 Therefore all are to walk worthy of the high calling of God in Christ Jesus;